-The permissions you set in Confluence determine whether (or not) your agents can create articles and if your customers can view them.
+The permissions you set in Confluence by the Confluence admin, and the permissions set by the project admin in Jira Service Management, determine whether (or not) your agents can create articles and if your customers can view them.

-• Read Knowledge base settings and permissions in Confluence Cloud to decide what you need.
+Read Knowledge base settings and permissions in Confluence Cloud to decide what you need.